Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 ### System modeling
 > Create an abstract model of the system/feature.

+Let’s consider that a `DeepLinksDispatcher`  is a widget that is responsible for establishing the connections between the `NavigationNotifier`, `DeepLinksNotifier` and the specific page `ChangeNotifier`s.

-Consider the following sequence diagrams that illustrate how the main requirements of the feature may work in the system:
+The following sequence diagrams illustrate how the main requirements of the feature may work in the system:

 - Parsing deep links
   ![Applying deep links sequence diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://github.com/platform-platform/dashboard/raw/deep_links_analysis/metrics/web/docs/analysis/deep_links/diagrams/applying_deep_links_sequence_diagram.puml)